 Let’s say your company manufactures cell phones on a mass scale.
 Like most products, cell phones come with a user manual (that thing you so often toss out and three months later wish you hadn’t).

 In preparation for the release of phone X, your technical documentation teams work towards creating and publishing a user guide.
 This manual will be delivered in multiple formats, including: as a printed booklet, an online document on your website, and as a PDF embedded on the phone itself.
 It will also be translated into Japanese, German, and French.

 Next quarter, you will go through the same process for phone Y.

 Is your head spinning yet?

-You can also manage and automate parallel and multiple deliveries, or even continuous deliveries, while maximizing reuse within IXIASOFT CCMS.
+IXIASOFT CCMS allows one to manage and automate parallel and multiple deliveries, or even continuous deliveries, while maximizing reuse.
 All bits of content are stored in a central repository, and can be re-purposed for publishing in several publications, products and languages.
-The CCMS is designed with an easy-to-use interface that can easily be adopted by anyone, even non-DITA users.
+This provides a single, trusted source of content (referential).
+The CCMS is designed with an easy-to-use interface that can easily be adopted by anyone—even non-DITA users.

 What’s more, you can filter and create targeted content depending on the product options!
 This creates slimmer but more targeted guides.
-End-users won’t need to skim through non applicable/unnecessary content.
+End-users won’t need to skim through non-applicable or unnecessary content.

 Click here to learn more about which leading companies are using IXIASOFT CCMS.